mach1el/SIP-backup/README.md

-# Sip-backup
+# SIP cfg backup

-Backing up SIP tech conf,kamailio,opensips,...
+These configures was used for some call center,SIP infrastructure.